MattStockton/MattStockton.github.io/my-background.markdown

           <span class="company">at <a href="https://circleup.com/">CircleUp</a></span>
           <span class="years">2014 to 2020</span>
         </div>
-        <p class="job-description">Helped build a data and machine learning platform that combined hundreds of sources to identify and analyze more than 100,000 consumer businesses.
-The platform supported investment and lending decisions.</p>
+        <p class="job-description">Built and led the engineering team behind CircleUp's platform for sourcing and scoring consumer packaged goods companies for investment.
+Started with one data scientist and one engineer, and grew to analyzing more than 100,000 businesses.</p>
       </article>

       <article class="experience-item">